YOPll/Funbot/README.md

 - [X]  : 42intra Pic display
 - [X] '*quote : generates a random quote on a beautiful pic .
 - [X]  : Adding some fonts to ascii art
-- [ ]  : adding some games to the bot.
+- [X]  : adding some games to the bot.
-- [ ]  : adding memes to the bot .